-The urinary tract and its optimal functioning are something that affects everyone.
-The bladder is a hollow organ that resembles a balloon, is situated in the lower belly, and is responsible for storing urine.
+The urinary tract and its optimal functioning is something that affects everyone.
+The bladder is a hollow organ that resembles a balloon and is situated in the lower belly, and it is responsible for storing urine.

 After the body has extracted the nutrients it needs from the foods and liquids we consume, the body excretes the remaining waste and excess fluid as urine.
 Adults excrete around 1.5 quarts of urine every day through the bladder.